Cover for Ronald Gary Wallace's Obituary

 Bryan James Wallace

-Gary's profession was monument manufacturing and dealer with a family business of four generations.
+Gary's profession was with his family's monument manufacturing business of four generations.
 He also had a cultured marble business for a few years.
-Gary has made thousands of monuments and headstones in those many years in cemeteries from Half Moon Bay, California to Pasa Robles, California areas.
-He retired at the age of 71 in the city of Hyrum, Utah.
+Gary has made thousands of monuments and headstones, servicing the area from Half Moon Bay to Paso Robles, California.
+He retired at the age of 71 to Hyrum, Utah.

 Gary's interests and hobbies included baseball as a young married father in the Salinas City Baseball League.
-He also enjoyed music and recording, camping, gardening, freeze-drying, mechanics, tractor and lawnmower riding, and trimming the yard and many fruit trees.
+He also enjoyed music, recording, camping, gardening, freeze-drying, mechanics, his tractor and riding lawnmower, and trimming his many fruit trees.

-Gary's greatest joy has been his children and grandchildren and the many gatherings and traditions over the years in family scripture time, Family Home Evenings, camping trips, and the hours, days, and years working at the family business with family around him.
+Gary's greatest joy has been his children and grandchildren and the many gatherings and traditions over the years.
+He loved family scripture time, Family Home Evenings, camping trips, and the hours, days, and years working at the family business with family around him.

 Gary passed on Sunday, April 19, 2026, after watching sacrament meeting on Zoom and listening to "Come Follow Up" on BYU TV.